-Eight National Members;
+Eight Eleven National Members;

-All Vice Presidents Chairs of STCs ;
+All Vice Presidents Chairs of STCs and PICs ;

-Six International Members.
+Six Eight International Members comprising:

+Four International Members that represent the major continents: Africa, Asia, Americas, Europe and will be the Continental representatives.

+Representative from the Commonwealth Engineers Council and Federation of Arab Engineers and will be the cross continental representatives

+Two additional representatives from the other international members that are not included in (a) or (b) will be the other international representatives

-Non-voting Members are the Deputy Treasurer, the Executive Director, and Chairs of other Committees.
+Non-voting Members are the Deputy Treasurer, the Executive Director, and Chairs of other Committees and Working Groups.

 Persons in each of these positions, with the exception of the Deputy Treasurer and the Executive Director, may remain in their respective position as long as their sponsoring Member is in good standing.